Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 • Is your content genuine, or was it created for the sole purpose of rankings?

-Over the past few years, the EAT, or, Expertise, Authoritativeness, and Trustworthiness principle, has been considered a strong SEO guideline.
-Check out these search quality evaluator guidelines to learn more about E-A-T and the impact it can make on your rankings.
+Over the past few years, E-E-A-T, or Experience, Expertise, Authoritativeness and Trustworthiness, has been considered a strong SEO guideline.
+Check out Google’s own guidance on creating helpful, reliable, people-first content to learn more about E-E-A-T and the impact it can make on your rankings.

-Now you have some information that you can point to from Google about how to move forward after your website was impacted negatively after a Google core update
+Now you have some information that you can point to from Google about how to move forward if your website was impacted negatively after a Google core update.

-Maybe you noticed that they’re just starting to dip (going from position 1 or 2 to position 7 or 8), or maybe you’ve fallen back to Page 2 — or worse, your page is nowhere to be seen, all the way through page 10.
+Maybe you’ve been tracking your keyword rankings using Carrot’s Keyword Rank Tracker, and you’ve noticed some keyword phrases just starting to dip (going from position 1 or 2 to position 7 or 8), or maybe you’ve fallen back to Page 2 of the search results.

 Let’s dive in a little deeper and show you what we tell our members…

-Why are your real estate SEO rankings suffering what can you do to fix it?
+Why are your real estate SEO rankings suffering, and what can you do to fix it?

 It all starts with determining why your SEO rankings are slipping.